Skip to main content

 To illustrate, holism is a concept that is used in the nursing arena to define the metaparadigm concept of person.
 Embodiment is a unique state that refers to how patients experience themselves.
 Nursing is beginning to see that the understanding of patient embodiment is central to providing patient care.
 The author proposes that nursing is evolving to include the understanding of both the patient and the nurse embodiment as central to care for a patient.
 It is proposed that nurses face a challenge of reflecting on their own embodiment and whether their persona interferes with the practice of providing holistic care [4].
 This implies the importance of self-knowledge as well as cultural sensitivity as a basis for holistic care.

-This page titled 2.2: The Nursing Metaparadigm is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Frances Mary Johnson (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: The Nursing Metaparadigm is shared under a CC BY 3.0 license and was authored, remixed, and/or curated by Frances Mary Johnson (IntechOpen) via source content that was edited to the style and standards of the LibreTexts platform.